Some infinite-dimensional representations of certain Coxeter groups

-Obviously, the action of $s_3$ is an involution, and commutes with that of $s_1$, thus $V$ becomes a representation of $W$.
+Obviously, the action of $s_3$ is an involution, and commutes with the action of $s_1$.
+Thus, $V$ forms a representation of $W$.

-Similar to the proof of \ref{lem-3.4}, $u_0$ lies in any nonzero sub-representation of $V$.
-Note that $u_0$ generates the whole $V$, thus $V$ is an irreducible representation of $W$. \begin{rmk} Similar construction also works if we replace $m_{s_1s_2} = 3$ by larger integers. \end{rmk}
+Similar to the proof of Lemma \ref{lem-3.4}, $u_0$ lies in any nonzero subrepresentation of $V$.
+Note that $u_0$ generates the whole $V$.
+So $V$ is an irreducible representation of $W$. \begin{remark} Similar constructions also give irreducible representations of infinite dimension when $m_{s_1s_2} = 3$ is replaced by larger integers. \end{remark}